GoldGameCoin/GOLD/README - copia.md

 Repeat the above process for each language version of this index page.

-## How to make a Moneropedia Entry
+## How to make a Goldpedia Entry

 ### 1. Make a Global file
 Navigate to the /resources/moneropedia folder and make a new file.
 Be sure the file name has no spaces and the ending is .md Fill this file with this exact content:
 ```
 ---
-layout: moneropedia
+layout: goldpedia
-title: titles.moneropedia
+title: titles.goldpedia
-entry: moneropedia.entries.ENTRY
+entry: goldpedia.entries.ENTRY
 ---

 @moneropedia_article